kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 For example, GA feature cannot be deprecated in favor of a Beta replacement.
 We should, however, encourage the transition to the alternative implementation even before it reached the same maturity level.
-Especially for the new use of a feature or to get an early feedback on the replacement.
+This is particularly important for exploring new use cases of a feature or getting an early feedback on the replacement.

 Alternative implementations may sometimes be external tools or products, for example the feature may move from the kubelet to container runtime